-- R8-2-5 OM For Audio Messaging, the rules of File Transfer Auto-Accept Shall be in line with the according requirement/s in the File Transfer section, page 78. - R8-2-6 A user will be notified of Audio Messages sent to them whilst they were offline as soon as they become online again. - R8-2-7 Incoming Audio Messages from Contacts on the local device blacklist Shall follow requirement R7-17-1.
+- R8-2-5 OM For Audio Messaging, the rules of File Transfer Auto-Accept shall be in line with the according requirement/s in the File Transfer section, page 84. - R8-2-6 A user will be notified of Audio Messages sent to them whilst they were offline as soon as they become online again. - R8-2-7 Incoming Audio Messages from Contacts on the local device blacklist shall follow requirement R7-17-1. - R8-2-8 If the receiving device does not have enough space to store the incoming Audio Message, the regulations in requirement R7-15-2 shall apply. - R8-2-9 When a user plays back an Audio Message, it shall be played through the devices internal earpiece (telephone speaker) or through any other currently active audio output. - R8-2-10 There shall be an option for the user to switch the Audio Message playback to the handset's loudspeaker during playback of the message.